-If your pregnancy is low risk and you plan to give birth in an NHS midwife-led unit or birth centre, you’ll usually swerve hospital antenatal appointments.
-Instead, you’ll see your midwife or doctor in the community, which means at your GP surgery or local clinic.
+If you plan to give birth in an NHS midwife-led unit or birth centre, you’ll usually see your midwife or doctor in the community, which means at your GP surgery or local clinic.

-As long as your pregnancy keeps going smoothly, you’ll probably only have to visit hospital for your scans and other screening or diagnostic tests.
+As long as your pregnancy keeps going smoothly, you’ll probably only visit hospital for your scans and other screening or diagnostic tests.

 In labour and afterwards

-The midwives who will look after you at the midwife-led unit or birth centre are usually different from the ones you’ll have seen during pregnancy.
+The midwives who will look after you at the midwife-led unit or birth centre may be different from the ones you’ll have seen during pregnancy.

 Once you go home from the midwife-led unit or birth unit, you might receive postnatal care from the same midwife team you saw before the birth.
 This will continue for several days if not weeks after you gave birth (NICE, 2016).

 Doulas and alternative practitioners

 Some women choose to hire a professional birth partner called a doula, to support them when they're giving birth.
-Doulas are women with lots of experience of childbirth but not necessarily medical training (Tommy’s, 2015).
+Doulas are women with lots of experience of childbirth but not necessarily medical training.

-Some midwife-led units can squeeze in a doula or alternative health practitioner as well as your birth partner.
-Sometimes though, centres limit the number of people you can have in the labour room with you (Tommy’s, 2015).
+Some midwife-led units will accommodate a doula or alternative health practitioner as well as your birth partner.
+Sometimes though, centres limit the number of people you can have in the labour room with you.

 Your doula won’t be able to do anything medical but they can offer you and your partner emotional and physical support.
 They can also be a reassuring presence (Homebirth UK, 2018).

-You can also use their tool to find contact details to see if your unit runs tours.
-Some do and then you can ask more questions about who you can have to support you at the birth.
+Contact your local unit to find out if it runs tours or if there are virtual tours available online.
+Some do, and then you can ask more questions about who you can have to support you at the birth.